29jm/29jm.github.io/_posts/2019-09-21-setting-up-the-environnement.markdown

 I run Archlinux, so if you want to follow along you'll have to grab the corresponding packages for your distro.
-After cloning the repository, I installed the dependencies listed in the `README`
+After cloning the repository, I installed the dependencies listed in the `README`:

 - `libisoburn`
 - `mtools`